w3f/polkadot-wiki/website/translated_docs/fi/learn-comparisons-cosmos.md

 ---
 id: learn-comparisons-cosmos
-title:
-  Polkadot vs. Cosmos: Design Comparison
+title: Design Comparison
-sidebar_label:
+sidebar_label: Cosmos
-  Polkadot vs. Cosmos: Design Comparison
 ---

 Both Polkadot and Cosmos are projects in the blockchain space that aim to solve interoperability and scalability of blockchains.